 Brands that have capitalized on market share have been able to pave the way for solid revenue and profit growth in the face of a tough market.

-And these stores have been further buttressed by the strong economy in recent years.
-While some have claimed that the market is in for some turmoil in the near future, plenty of other experts and indicators have shown the market could still be strong for a long while.
+And these stores have been further strengthened by the strong economy in recent years.
+While the market is in some turmoil right now, there are still retailers with solid performance.

 - “Buy What You Know”